grain-lang/grain/stdlib/set.md

 size : Set<a> -> Number
 ```

-Returns the number of values within the set.
+Provides the count of values within the set.

 Parameters: